-If the Council proceeds to examine a complaint and is satisfied that it is wholly or partly substantiated, it must consider whether the complaint justifies consideration of the removal of the judicial officer.
+If the Council proceeds to examine a complaint and is satisfied that it is wholly or partially substantiated, it must consider whether the complaint justifies parliamentary consideration of the removal of the judicial officer.

-If the Council concludes that the complaint justifies this consideration, the Council must make a recommendation to the ACT Executive that it appoint a Judicial Commission to examine the complaint further.
+If the Council concludes that the complaint justifies parliamentary consideration, the Council must make a recommendation to the ACT executive that it appoint a judicial commission to examine the complaint further.